ianchanning/neural-network-js/tutorial/slides.tex.md

 var svg = build(myGenerator, myChart, myNeuron);
 ```

-# I want to get a better feel for what the weights mean
+# Get a better feel for what the weights mean

 Change the initial `weights` to some random values and show the weights we're using.